XiaotaoChen/model-quantization/doc/detection.md

 python tools.py --keyword update,raw --mf weights/det-resnet18/mf.txt --mt weights/det-resnet18/mt.txt --old weights/pytorch-resnet18/lsq_best_model_a2w2.pth --new weights/det-resnet18/lsq_best_model_a2w2.pth
 ```

 The `mf.txt` and `mt.txt` files for the Resnet18 are uploaded in the `model-quantization` project as an example.
+(The files for Resnet50 are also provided.)

 3. train full precision FCOS-R18-1x